 Mauricio Solano Peralta

-Mauricio Solano-Peralta, from Costa Rica, has over ten years of experience as a renewable energy and energy access engineer.
-Mauricio joined Infratec in 2016.
-Mauricio has been managing the New Zealand – Maluku Access to Energy Support (NZMATES) programme in Indonesia for the New Zealand Ministry of Foreign Affairs (MFAT).
-He will be now relocating to Ambon, Maluku province in Indonesia to manage this five year programme that aims at accelerating the uptake of renewables, improve access to energy, and encourage collaboration between Indonesian and New Zealand entities.
+Mauricio Solano-Peralta, is originally from Costa Rica and has over ten years of experience as a renewable energy and energy access engineer.
+He joined Infratec in 2016 and has been managing the New Zealand – Maluku Access to Renewable Energy Support (NZMATES) programme in Indonesia for the New Zealand Ministry of Foreign Affairs (MFAT).
+He is currently based in Ambon, Maluku province in Indonesia to manage this flagship five-year programme that aims at accelerating the uptake of renewables, improve access to energy, and encourage collaboration between Indonesian and New Zealand entities.
 Last year Mauricio together with Meister Consultants Group worked in the development of a Practical Guide to the Regulatory Treatment of Mini-grids.
 He also carried out a renewable energy access field scoping study for Volunteer Service Abroad in rural communities of East Pomio, East New Britain, Papua New Guinea.

 Training & Qualifications: